vankngo/vankngo.github.io/aboutme.md

 subtitle: Why me?
 ---

-**My name is Van Ngo.** I enjoy getting insights from data to make efficient decisions and improvements.
+**My name is ( ).** I enjoy getting insights from data to make efficient decisions and improvements.
 I gather information and analyze it even in my daily life.
 >For example, in order to optimize my time and gas, before I decide to go out, I'd need to check:
 * the weather